tier4/caret_doc/docs/faq/known_issues.md

 ```

 - Cause
   - To build with CARET, caret/rclcpp should be used.
-However, in case rclcpp in SYSTEM ( `/opt/ros/humble` ) is used for some reasons, build will be failed
+However, in case rclcpp in SYSTEM ( `/opt/ros/humble` ) is used for some reasons, build will fail
   - Take `pcl_ros` for example, `/opt/ros/humble/share/pcl_ros/cmake/export_pcl_rosExport.cmake` enforces `/opt/ros/humble/include/rclcpp` to be referred.
-So that caret/rclcpp is not used and building a package depending `pcl_ros` will be failed
+So that caret/rclcpp is not used and building a package depending on `pcl_ros` will fail
 - Workaround
   - Remove `/opt/ros/humble/include/rclcpp;` from `/opt/ros/humble/share/pcl_ros/cmake/export_pcl_rosExport.cmake`